rhdpin/lazyfetcher/README.md

 ## Usage
 ```
 $ ./LazyFetcher --help
-LazyFetcher 1.0.1
+LazyFetcher 1.0.2
 Copyright (C) 2019 rhdpin

   -c, --choose                Choose the feed from list of found feeds.

   -t, --team                  Get latest game for team (three letter abbreviation.
 E.g. WPG).

   -b, --bitrate               Specify bitrate of stream to be downloaded (default: 'best')

   -l, --league                Set league (default: NHL).

+  -o, --overwrite-existing    Overwrite file if it already exists (default: download is skipped if file exists)

   -p, --path                  Set target download path.

   -u, --url                   Get only URL of the stream but don't download.

   -x, --use-proxy             Use proxy for redirection (required if 'hosts' file has not been edited).

   --help                      Display this help screen.

   --version                   Display version information.
 ```

 Choose the feed from list of found feeds and download it using proxy instead of editing hosts file
 ```
 $ ./LazyFetcher -x -c -p /mnt/download
-LazyFetcher 1.0.1
+LazyFetcher 1.0.2

  1: 2019-12-15 PHI@WPG home (TSN3)
  2: 2019-12-15 PHI@WPG away (NBCS-PH+)